-Shaving foam has a high concentration of soap – typically about 8 per cent – which makes it perfect for removing stubborn greasy stains.
+Shaving foam contains a high concentration of soap (typically about 8 percent), which makes it perfect for removing stubborn greasy stains.
 The long-lasting foam also gives the soap a chance to really work on grease and grime.

 Grab a can of foaming shaving cream and spray a dollop on your table or countertop.
-Spread the shaving cream around with your hand or a rag, then let it sit for about 10 minutes.
-Wipe the cream away with a damp sponge or towel.
+Spread the shaving cream around with your hand or a rag, let it sit for about 10 minutes, then wipe the cream away with a damp sponge or towel.

 You can use plain old cornstarch as a dry shampoo in a pinch.
 Sprinkle it on your scalp and use your fingertips to work it into your roots, then shake your hair to get rid of any excess.
 The cornstarch absorbs oils in your hair, leaving it clean and smelling fresh!

-You can use a plain shampoo to hand-wash dishes if you can’t find any dish soap.
+You can use a plain, unscented shampoo to hand wash dishes if you don’t have any dish soap or can’t make your own.
 Don’t put it in your dishwasher though… that’s a bubbly disaster waiting to happen!

-If you have some lemon juice on hand, pour a bit out onto a paper towel, and wipe your underarm area with it.
-The lemon juice kills bacteria and will smell fresh (for a few hours, anyway.)
-Or you can always make your own all-natural deodorant!
+If you have some lemon juice on hand, pour a bit out onto a paper towel and wipe your underarm area with it.
+The lemon juice kills bacteria and will keep you smelling fresh—for a few hours, anyway.
+(Or you can always make your own all-natural deodorant!)